dzoliana/DogBreeds/README.md

   o Implement appropriate error handling for API requests (displaying error messages if the API call fails, for example). o Validate user interfaces where necessary (e.g. handling invalid routes or unavailable breeds).

+## Deployed site

+- project is deployed with Netlify, click to see [dog-breeds](https://dog-breeds-dzoliana.netlify.app/)

 ## Getting Started

 First, run the development server: